Play Counselors are adults who

 Simone Chin is the Assistant Director of the Sunflower Play Initiative.
 She began her role in January 2019.
 Her two sons have attended Sunflower Creative Arts over the past five years, during which she has been both a volunteer and helper in the classroom and for special events.
 Simone is a native of Miami, FL, and holds a PhD in Experimental Psychology from Florida Atlantic University.

-Jessica Lopera is the Administrator for the Sunflower Play Initiative.
+Jessica Lopera is the Administrative Director for the Sunflower Play Initiative.
 She is a first-generation American and, from a young age, enjoyed visual arts.
 That may explain her career choice: graphic design.
 Her passion about play and the importance of community are the natural and direct result of being a mother to a recent Sunflower Creative Arts graduate.
-In 2019, she was named a member of Sunflower’s Board.